Holly-Transport/coffee_chat/_sources/README.md

 I began with the objective of writing a Streamlit application for using OpenAI APIs to answer questions based on information in provided datasets.
 To get started, I used a test dataset -- a [directory of Starbucks locations](https://www.kaggle.com/datasets/starbucks/store-locations) -- that I found on Kaggle.

-After realizing that it doesn't take very much data to exceed OpenAI API token limits, I found a way to pre-parse the data.
 Initial results were very promising:

 ![](docs/images/Botty0.png)